seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 That combination doesn't currently exist as a single company. <a href="https://time.com/7007040/mistral-ai-ceo-arthur-mensch-interview/">Mistral</a> and Germany's <a href="https://presenc.ai/research/european-open-source-llm-landscape-2026">Aleph Alpha</a> have built credible sovereign model infrastructure, but they aren't deployment companies.
 The traditional integrators are still doing RPA.
 The boutique integrators have sovereignty ambitions but don't have the platform.
 The new AI deployment companies have scale but not sovereignty.
 Nobody has put all together yet.

-> **Remind me why this isn't just consulting?**
+> **Why AI-native matters**
 >
-> Yes, it's like consulting in the important ways: You go to a specialist because they've seen your problem before, across many clients and many variations.
-They've earned pattern recognition you can't buy off the shelf.
+> The AI-native deployment company has three new characteristics you won't find in a pre-AI company:
+> 1. *Machine Speed:* a deployment company running on its own agent fleet can iterate and improve continuously, not quarterly.
+> 1. *Scaling:* its value generation isn't limited by the number of people it can hire,  train and retain.
+> 1. *Longevity:* it has zero turnover of intellectual capital.
 >
-> But the delivery is different in three important ways that change the equation:
-> 1. *Speed:* a deployment company running on its own agent fleet can iterate and improve continuously, not quarterly.
-> 1. *Scale:* it isn't limited by the number of people it can hire and train (the delivery capability lives in the system).
-> 1. *Longevity:* when a key person leaves, the institutional knowledge doesn't walk out with them.
->
-> That combination (specialist depth, continuous improvement, encoded and scalable) is genuinely new.
-It competes with Accenture the way Accenture competed with the typing pool.
+> This competes with Accenture the way Accenture competed with the typing pool.

 ## What we're building